sri-arjuna/vhs/README.md

 On the road ffmpeg showed it had alot more functionality to offer:

 * Screen recording
 * Webcam recording
 * 'Guide' recording, Screen with Webcam as picture in picture, orientation changable using presets (wiht -p ARG) like: tl, br
+* DVD encoding, but 'currently droped' due to issues of actualy doing so, and not beeing top priority

 Reason